Angrbody/learngit/mygit/readme.txt

 what is git?
-git is a free software
-git is used to manage my documents. i just delete all two new sentences. git has a mutable index called stage.
+git is a free software for all people. git is used to manage my documents. i just delete all two new sentences. git has a mutable index called stage.